Automattic/vip-code-samples/60-query-optimization/README.md

 However, let's say you're a large site with several years' worth of content, much of it in the news category.
 Let's see where this may be inefficient and how you can speed things up.

+First, you'll note the taxonomy ID list also includes several other IDs - those are child categories such as "Political News" that are likely unnecessary if the posts already are tagged "News".

 If you run EXPLAIN on the query above, and you do have a lot of posts in wp_posts, you'll likely see something like this: